Garden & Pool

 • Scale Inhibitor: Scale inhibitors help prevent the formation of mineral scale on pool surfaces and equipment.
 This is particularly important if you have hard water in your area, as high calcium levels can lead to scale buildup.

 • Metal Sequestering Agent: If your pool water has high metal content (e.g., iron, copper), a metal sequestering agent can help prevent metal stains and discoloration on pool surfaces.
+This condition usually only exists if you are using well water in your pool – municipally supplied water has already been treated for high metal levels.

 Pie Chart Showing the Monthly Tasks Involved in Maintaining a Saltwater Pool.